bcgov/gwa-cli/README.md

 $ gwa update sampler-service.yaml -u https://website/swagger.json
 ```

-You can re-validate and publish your gateway with the updated routes.
+You can publish your gateway with the updated routes.

 ## Commands